We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Peel the carrots and parsnips, cut into about 2" pieces and seal them in a bag in the fridge.

-Prep the sausages and bacon.
+Prep the sausages and bacon for the pigs in blankets.
 Use streaky bacon, and stretch out each rasher using the blunt edge of a knife, then cut into three.
 Wrap a cocktail sausage with a piece of bacon and lay on a baking tray.

 Your cooking times are going to vary depending on your bird.
 As turkeys are big, you should have enough time – as long as it is all ready to go straight into the oven – to roast your potatoes, veg and sausages once the turkey is cooked and resting.